ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Despite the surgery, about 10% of testicular cancers recur even if the lymph nodes were not found to have cancer.
 If the RPLND finds that the lymph nodes have cancer, then a decision needs to be made whether to give 2 courses of chemotherapy (see below) to decrease the chance of recurrence to about 1%.
 However, surveillance is also an option, beginning treatment with chemotherapy only if the cancer recurs.
 This is because this type of cancer has a greater than 95% chance of being cured with 3 cycles of chemotherapy if the recurrence is diagnosed early through regular monitoring.

-RPLND to remove residual tumors after chemotherapy.
+- RPLND to remove residual tumors after chemotherapy.
 Removing masses larger than 1 cm that remain after chemotherapy for non-seminomas is believed to be an essential part of treating the disease when it can be safely done.
-About 35% to 40% of men going through such surgery will have a mass that contains teratoma or about 10% to 15% will have one of the other germ cell cancers.
-The other 40% to 50% of men will have no mass.
-Some treatment centers will perform an RPLND after chemotherapy in men who had enlarged retroperitoneal lymph nodes before chemotherapy even if the lymph nodes return to normal size (less than 1 cm) after chemotherapy.
-Some treatment centers may not recommend RPLND if a CT scan taken after chemotherapy is normal.
+About 35% to 40% of men going through such surgery will have a mass that contains teratoma, and about 10% to 15% will have 1 of the other germ cell cancers.
+The other 40% to 50% of men will have no cancer or teratoma found and there will only be scarring and/or normal lymph node tissue.
+Usually, RPLND after chemotherapy is only needed if there are enlarged nodes (greater than 1.0 cm) on scans taken after chemotherapy ends.
+However, some treatment centers will perform an RPLND after chemotherapy in men who had enlarged retroperitoneal lymph nodes before chemotherapy even if the lymph nodes return to normal size (less than 1 cm) after chemotherapy.
 For men found to have teratoma, no additional treatment is given after RPLND.
 For men found to have seminoma, embryonal carcinoma, yolk sac tumor, or choriocarcinoma, 2 additional cycles of chemotherapy are generally recommended after RPLND.

 Side effects of RPLND

-Men are encouraged to bank sperm before RPLND.
-There are surgical techniques that are usually successful at sparing the nerves involved with ejaculation, and it is recommended that a man discuss this with his surgeon.
+Men are encouraged to consider banking sperm before RPLND.
+There are surgical techniques that are usually successful at sparing the nerves involved with ejaculation.
+Men should talk about these options with their doctors before surgery.

 Other types of surgery to remove cancer remaining after chemotherapy